 Because all merging profiles will permanently become one combined main profile, we need all the domains that are included in the merge to be kept together as ‘one package’, on the same subscription plan.
 If all your domains are on the Free plan, that’s fine.
 If you are on a paid subscription plan, you should talk to your Customer Success manager about adding all the domains involved to your subscription (there may be an additional charge for adding domains).

 - Enable account management permissions

-From your Trustpilot Business account, navigate to Settings > Permissions.
+In Trustpilot Business, navigate to Settings > Data consent.
 Under Account Management, enable the permission toggle for ALL the domains included in the merge.

 - Complete the merge request form